 People of different nationalities can have different expectations and needs.
 For example, marketing that could be considered acceptable in one country could come across as pushy and overbearing in another.
 This is also a great opportunity to send out promotions related to national holidays or events.

 A person’s gender might also impact their browsing and purchasing behavior.
-For example, a product like perfume, that’s usually marketed to females, might seem irrelevant for most males in your subscriber list.
+For example, a product like perfume, usually marketed to females, might be less relevant for most males in your subscriber list.
 Understanding the gender appeal of your products helps to personalize your marketing more effectively.

 A customer’s income defines their buying ability and preferences.
 For example, high-income customers may be looking for luxury products and prefer messaging over exclusive channels.

 Lower-income customers respond well to the kind of deals/discounts offered around Black Friday.
 Subscribers can be split into lower, middle, and upper-income.

 This variable assumes that education affects a person’s income and lifestyle.
 Categories include primary education, secondary education, college, and university.

 For example, subscribers with higher education might be more interested in complex and cultural products, while students could respond well to things like laptops and books.

 This variable also affects income and, therefore, price preferences.
 It also allows brands to offer products that cater to specific professions.
 Protective clothing for those in the construction industry would be a good example.

 Here you can reach out with different strategies to people at various stages of their lives.
 For example, people with large families might prefer products that appeal to or help with children.
 On the other hand, single people might prefer to treat themselves more with luxury products.

 Family lifecycle segmentation is a vital aspect of demographic segmentation.
 It enables you to understand the unique demands and priorities of individuals at different life stages.
 It uses age, marital status, and number of children to create categories.
 By tailoring your marketing efforts accordingly, you can build lasting relationships with customers and foster brand loyalty.